 Peer Review Rating:

-- Selected as a "Super Lawyer" in the 2012 New York Super Lawyers - Metro Edition in Alternative Dispute Resolution (ADR).
+- Selected as a "Super Lawyer" in Alternative Dispute Resolution (ADR) (2012 - 2013) in the New York Super Lawyers - Metro Edition

 - Lawyers Association of the Textile and Apparel Industry,